-- Shows on the weekend and outside school hours will continue to reinforce skills being learned in school.
-MLC will use the breaks between programs to help parents understand their student’s learning goals and encourage parent-teacher communication.
+- Shows on the weekend and outside school hours continue to reinforce skills being learned in school.
+MLC uses the breaks between programs to help parents understand their student’s learning goals and encourage parent-teacher communication.

-The Michigan Learning Channel will be broadcast by all six Michigan Public Television stations.
-Each Michigan station will also lead engagement for its region, actively reaching out to school districts, teachers, and families to show people how to use the channel and share resources.
+The Michigan Learning Channel is broadcast by all six Michigan public television stations.
+Each Michigan station will lead engagement for its region, actively reaching out to school districts, teachers, and families to show people how to use the channel and share resources.

-MLC will also partner with PBS stations across the country that are also producing instructional content and may air programming produced in other states that are of high quality and aligned to Michigan standards.
-MLC’s preview phase, which will run in November and December on DPTV’s WORLD channel, includes content from Rocky Mountain PBS in Colorado and from WCNY in Syracuse, NY.
+MLC is also partnering with PBS stations across the country that are producing instructional content and may air programming produced in other states that are of high quality and aligned to Michigan standards.

 Combined, Michigan’s six PBS stations reach 4 to 5 million Michiganders each week.
 Each station will promote the channel on-air and online with directed messaging encouraging parents and students to use the new channel.
-Each station will also have one or more staff members who are dedicated to reaching out to schools, teachers, and families, sharing resources and showing people how to use the channel.
+Each station also has staff members who are dedicated to reaching out to schools, teachers, and families, sharing resources and showing people how to use the channel.